-Basically, there's no difference between tenant improvements ("TI,") "leasehold improvements," and "build-out" in a commercial business lease.
-It just depends on what industry you are in or who is looking at the issue.
-All three terms mean work that is done to an office or building to prepare it for the needs of a new tenant.
+There's really no difference between tenant improvements, leasehold improvements, and build-out in a commercial lease.
+It just depends on what industry you're in or who's looking at the issue.
+All three terms mean that work is being done to an office or a building to prepare it for the needs of a new tenant.

-The term TI or "tenant improvements" (used by commercial realtors) can also be expressed from an accounting viewpoint as "leasehold improvements," and from a construction viewpoint as "build-out."
-I have heard different professions use these terms; leasing companies and property management companies and commercial Realtors talk about TI or build-out; accountants talk about leasehold improvements
+The term "tenant improvements" is most commonly used by commercial realtors.
+The concept can also be expressed from an accounting viewpoint as "leasehold improvements" and from a construction viewpoint as "build-out."

-TIP: Whatever someone calls it, be aware that you will need to make these changes, and pay for them, as you start your business.
-To keep your startup costs low, look for commercial space that doesn't need a lot of work, or find a place where the landlord will let you do a lot of the work yourself.
+By any name, you'll have to make and pay for these changes as you start your business.
+Look for commercial space that doesn't need a lot of work to keep your startup costs low, or try to find a place where the landlord will let you do a lot of the work yourself.

-Leasehold Improvements (sometimes referred to as "build-outs") are the structural changes you make to leased space to make it suitable for your business needs.
-For example, lighting changes, a reception area, offices, dressing rooms, and other special rooms or partitions might be needed, as well as paint and carpeting/flooring.
-These costs may be paid by the landlord (and included in your monthly rent) or you may be able to make some changes yourself and save money.
+Leasehold improvements or build-outs are the structural changes you make to leased space to make it suitable for your unique business needs.
+Lighting changes, a reception area, offices, dressing rooms, and other special rooms or partitions might be necessary, as well as paint and carpeting or flooring.

 Accounting for Leasehold Improvements

-From an accounting standpoint, the work that is done to a building and the fixtures that are put in place and attached to the property (lights and plumbing, for example) are considered assets of your business, since you pay for them.
-You get to depreciate them and treat them in every way like other assets; you just can't sell them unless you sell the building.
+From an accounting standpoint, the work that's done to a building and to fixtures that are put in place and attached to the property, such as lights and plumbing, are considered assets of your business if you pay for them.
+You can treat them like other assets in every way, but you can't sell them unless you sell the whole building.

-Spending too much on leasehold improvements in a common mistake made by new business owners.
-Be wary of putting too much money into leasehold improvements for a leased business space.
-You can't take them with you.
-The next person to rent that space may not want the same things you do.
+Spending too much on leasehold improvements is a common mistake made by new business owners.
+Be wary of putting too much money into improvements to leased business space.
+You can't take them with you, and the next person to rent that space might not want the same things you do.

-For example, if you have a retail space and add a fancy front desk for taking credit cards, the money you have spent on that front desk is not recoverable, from a cost standpoint.
-I guess you could pull it out, but you can't pull out lights and wiring and bathrooms.
+If you have a retail space and add a fancy front desk for taking credit cards, the money you've spent on that front desk is not recoverable from a cost standpoint unless you can somehow pull it out.
+But you can't pull out lights and wiring and bathrooms.